 PetroTal USA Corp., a wholly owned subsidiary of PetroTal Corp. and incorporated in the United States, serves as the company's headquarters, focusing on executive and senior management support for operations in Peru and exploring new business opportunities.
-Although it plays a strategic role, PetroTal USA Corp. does not engage in any oil and gas field operations within the USA, nor does it handle the production, sale, distribution, or importation of goods, remaining detached from direct operational or commercial activities in the USA.
-The headquarters relies on suppliers in the Research & Consulting Services (6), Human Resources & Employment
+Although it plays a strategic role, PetroTal USA Corp. does not engage in any oil and gas field operations within the United Stated, nor does it handle the production, sale, distribution, or importation of goods, remaining detached from direct operational or commercial activities in the United States.
+The headquarters' main spend is on suppliers in the administrative and support, waste management and remediation services sector.